What to Serve With Italian Sausage Sandwiches?

 5. Mashed Potato

-Potatoes may be the most common side dish for sandwiches, though they are often flavorless and dull.
-But you can try swapping them out for a dish that’s not just light on calories but also a light on your wallet.
+But you can try swapping them out for a dish that’s light on calories and also light on your wallet.

 Here are five substitutes for potatoes that go well with Italian sausage sandwiches: Meanwhile, mashed potato adds some crunchiness and zest at the same time.